-Related Agenda guide: 7 vineyards within an hour of Uptown
+[Related guide: 7 vineyards within an hour of Uptown]

-Details: The leaves will soon be changing colors, so it’s a great time to plan a trip to the mountains.
+Details: A mountain getaway is always a great idea, but the views during the fall are especially breathtaking.
 The fall foliage is just one of many attractions in the popular mountain towns of Asheville and Boone.